Streaming Spotlight: 'Jack Taylor' Season 4 Is Coming To Acorn TV

 Of note are some casting changes that take place with that role.
 Nora-Jane Noone plays Kate in the first two seasons.
 Siobhán O'Kelly took over the part in Season 3.

 As stated above, episodes of “Jack Taylor” are feature-film length, so they are more like TV movies than a traditional episodic drama that runs from 45 minutes to an hour.
-As of now, there is the equivalent of nine movies streaming.
+As of now, the equivalent of nine movies are streaming.
 The series is an adaptation of Ken Bruen’s bestselling crime fiction novels.

 Iain Glen truly gets a chance to shine front and center as the ornery, complex lead.
 As he does on “Game of Thrones,” Glen has tremendous chemistry with all of his co-stars, and the character of Jack Taylor provides him with multiple layers to play.